lastlockedroom/lastlockedroom.github.io/_posts/2024-12-23-lost-inside-a-box.md

 What is it about people disappearing and leaving strange manuscripts behind?

-A group of friends find themselves at a loss when their friend, Cooper, sends them a story starring them -- about them receiving a story starring them.
+A group of friends finds itself at a loss when their friend, Cooper, sends them a story starring them -- about them receiving a story starring them.

 The unusual story features mysterious plane tickets, tragedies, strange codes and even -- murder.
 Soon, the oddities seep into the real world in unexpected and horrifying ways.